qiita-spots/qiita/qiita_pet/support_files/doc/source/checklist-for-ebi-ena-submission.rst

     a.
 Only datasets where raw sequences are available and linked to the preparation can be submitted.
 Studies where the starting point is a BIOM table cannot be submitted, since EBI is a sequence archive
     b.
 The data is processed and the owner confirms the data is correct:

-      1. For target gene: data is demultiplexed (review split_library_log to make sure each sample has roughly the expected number of sequences) and there is at least a close-reference (GG for 16S, Silva for 18S, UNITE for ITS) or trim/deblur artifacts.
-Trimming should be done with 90, 100 and 150 base pairs (preferred).
+      1. For target gene: data is demultiplexed (review split_library_log to make sure each sample has roughly the expected number of sequences) and there is at least a closed-reference (GG for 16S, Silva for 18S, UNITE for ITS) or trim/deblur artifacts.
+Trimming should be done with 90, 100 and 150 base pairs (preferred)
       2. For shotgun: data is uploaded via per_sample_FASTQ and processed using Shogun/utree.
-Remember to remove sequencing data for any `human subject <https://www.hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf>`__
+Remember to remove sequencing data for any human subject via `the HMP SOP <https://www.hmpdacc.org/hmp/doc/HumanSequenceRemoval_SOP.pdf>`__ or `the Knight Lab SOP <https://github.com/qiita-spots/qp-shogun/blob/master/notebooks/host_filtering.rst>`__

   2. Verify the sample information